-There are 2 ways to share your data with third-party providers (TPPs).
+There are two ways to share your data with third-party providers (TPPs).

 1. Through Open Banking – which will direct you to the Barclays Mobile Banking app or Online Banking, where you'll be asked to give your permission

+2. By providing your log-in details directly to the third party